– What is the difference between macarons and macaroons? –

 Tip: To create a perfectly smooth top on your macaroons, dip a finger into a bowl of water and gently smooth out any peaks.

 Macaroons are tender cookies made of shredded coconut and condensed milk.

 Preheat oven at 350°F (176°C).
 Generously grease two baking sheets, or use silicon baking sheets.
 Combine all of your ingredients and stir until completely blended.

 Drop by teaspoonfuls, 1-inch apart, on prepared baking sheets.
 Gently press down with the back of your spoon to give them a uniform shape.

-- Bake at 350°F (176°C) for 15 minutes, or until cookies are golden brown.
+Bake for 15 minutes, or until cookies are golden brown.
 Allow to cool before removing from baking sheet.

 Further macaron reading, in case you’re still curious, or intimidated (don’t feel bad, I was too):

 This content was originally posted on FearlessFresh.com.